leefowlercu/hashicorp-terraform-api-postman-workspace/README.md

 Notes:
 - Make sure to update the 'Current value' field when supplying values for Postman Environment Variables
 - Make sure to save the Environment after updating Variable values (Save Button or Cmd/Ctrl-S)
+- When selecting a Collection or a Request inside a collection make sure the Environment is selected so that Variable values are populated in placeholder stanzas
 - The collection explicitly uses https://{{BASE_URL}} in request URLs.
 Keep BASE_URL as a hostname only.
 - Pre-signed uploads use {{UPLOAD_URL}} and remain fully qualified; do not prefix with BASE_URL.